Drag13/drag13.github.io/src/posts/rescript-react-vite-guide/content.md

 @react.component
 let make = (~title) => <h1> {React.string(title)} </h1>
 ```
 This code defines a basic React component named "App" with a prop for the title.
+Very important to follow the convention - name of the variable should be `make`.

 ## Step 11: Update index.res with the New Component
 In your `index.res` file, update the rendering code to include the new "App" component: